 Luminance

 Luminance is a measure of how much photon, or light energy, reaches the eye, and is measured in candelas per meter squared (cd/m²).
 A spectrum of precisely calibrated luminance levels including brightest white, lowest black, and all levels in between, ensures subtle abnormalities are visible and discernible.
 According to ACR standards , the minimum calibrated luminance is 350 cd/m² for radiology modalities including X-Ray, CT, MR, PET, US, and NM, and 420 cd/m² for Mammography and Tomo.
-In addition to ensuring your remote reading display meets this minimum standard, it is also important to ensure the luminance output is stable over time.
+In addition to ensuring your remote radiology monitor meets this minimum standard, it is also important to ensure the luminance output is stable over time.
 Medical displays have built-in backlight stabilization and monitoring.
 Our eyes don’t notice as a display slowly degrades over time or loses brightness.
-Backlight stabilization, a specification included in most medical grade displays, ensures the brightness level stays consistent over time, from monitor to monitor, and also controls the temperature at which the display runs.
+Backlight stabilization, a specification included in most radiology monitors, ensures the brightness level stays consistent over time, from monitor to monitor, and also controls the temperature at which the display runs.

 Pixel pitch and display size

 Individual pixels on a display determine the resolution of the monitor, with pixel pitch, or the density of pixels being a primary factor.
-Measured in millimeters from the center of one pixel to the center of an adjacent pixel, pixel pitch must be substantial in diagnostic monitors to provide the needed level of detail — approximately 200μm for most medical-grade displays.
+Measured in millimeters from the center of one pixel to the center of an adjacent pixel, pixel pitch must be substantial in remote radiology monitors to provide the needed level of detail — approximately 200μm for most medical-grade displays.

 Another way to think about resolution is to consider the matrix size, or pixels per millimeter of screen space.
 The recommendation from the ACR for diagnostic reading is 2.5 line pairs/mm minimum, equivalent to a 3 megapixel (3MP) 12.3” diagonal display.
 For mammography/tomography, 5MP dual-head displays or wide-format 8.8MP or 12MP single displays are the standards that typically carry FDA clearance for breast imaging.